vyommademedoit/studio/README.md

 *   **Backend & Authentication**: Firebase (Authentication)
 *   **Client-side Storage**: Browser Local Storage
 *   **Fonts**: Nunito & Lora (from Google Fonts)
+*   **Theming**: `next-themes`

 ### **7. System Architecture**

 The application employs a client-server architecture.
 The frontend is built with Next.js and React, rendering components on the server and client.
 Firebase provides secure user authentication.
-For AI features, client-side components make secure calls to server-side Genkit "flows," which then interface with the Google Generative AI API.
-Sensitive user data like journal entries and habits are stored exclusively on the client-side in the browser's Local Storage to ensure user privacy.
+For AI features, client-side components make secure calls to server-side Genkit "flows," which then interface with the Google Generative AI API. **Crucially, sensitive user data like journal entries and habits are stored exclusively on the client-side in the browser's Local Storage to ensure maximum user privacy.** This design choice means data never leaves the user's device, making it a truly private sanctuary.

 ```mermaid
 graph TD